-Think about it.
-In a mainframe shop, everything we do is tightly controlled.
-If we make even a minor change to an application program, that program is thoroughly tested before it ever reaches a production environment.
-The program progresses through unit testing, QA testing, volume testing, and so on.
-As developers, we do a good job of testing a change to minimize the risk that the change might have unintended consequences.
+In mainframe environments change is traditionally controlled and managed.
+For every change we make to application programs, we thoroughly test it before promoting it to the production environment.
+Depending on the site and the project we may have unit testing, QA testing, volume testing, integration testing, and so on.
+Programmers test every change to minimize the risk of unintended consequences.
 We do the same type of due diligence with most other changes in the mainframe world.
 Database changes are planned and thoroughly tested.
-System software, e.g., CICS, WebSphere, etc., including subsystem and DB2 changes, are all subject to strict change control procedures.
-This is done to minimize disruption to the production work being conducted by our business folks.
+Any and all system software (z/OS, CICS, IMS, etc.) changes, including PTFs to DB2 and upgrades, are subject to strict change control procedures.
+We do this to maximize availability because minor problems can disrupt the production work being conducted by the business.

-But there is one exception to this tight change control environment: Binds and Rebinds are typically done in the production environments without the benefit of oversight or prior testing.
+But one exception to the tightly controlled change management environment of the mainframe has been DB2 access paths.
+We run BINDs and REBINDs in the production environments without the benefit of oversight or prior testing.
+Oh, we may try to mimic the production environment in test, but we cannot preview production access paths in the production environment.
 This lack of change control results in unpredictable performance impacts.
-In most shops, programs are moved to production and bound there.
-Indeed, we are at the mercy of the DB2 optimizer, which generates access paths on the fly when we Bind or Rebind our programs.
+Because programs are moved to production and bound there we are at the mercy of the DB2 optimizer, which generates access paths on the fly for our programs.
 Any issues with inefficient access paths are then dealt with in a reactive mode.
 That is, problems are addressed after the fact.

-One of the biggest reasons for not implementing strict change control processes for access paths is the lack of built-in methods for ensuring access path change control discipline.
-Let's face it, manually evaluating thousands of packages and tens of thousands of SQL statements can be quite impractical.
+One of the biggest reasons for not implementing strict change control processes for access paths is the lack of builtin methods for access path change control.
+And manually evaluating thousands of packages and tens of thousands of SQL statements can be quite impractical.
 But there are things that can be done to help alleviate this problem.
-This article will address some of those things.